rael-g/Piece/docs/Architecture/Layers/LowLevel/Design.md

     virtual std::unique_ptr<IUniformBuffer> CreateUniformBuffer(uint32_t size, const void* data = nullptr) = 0;
 };
 ```
 **Note:** Factory methods return `std::unique_ptr` to ensure ownership and lifecycle of C++ resources in a safe and idiomatic way.
-The `NativeVulkanOptions` struct would be defined in the intermediate layer's `NativeExports.h` and marshaled from C# for configuration.
+The `NativeVulkanOptions` struct would be defined in the Piece.Core's `NativeExports.h` and marshaled from C# for configuration.

 ### 3.2. `IRenderContext` (Rendering Context)